This article is brought to you by Aura.

 • Account status issues — such as open accounts that should be closed, or if another person’s name has been added to an account.

-When requesting your credit reports, you’ll need to share your name, SSN, and date of birth.
-You may also need to provide current and previous addresses as well as information about your account.
+When requesting your credit reports, you’ll need to share your name, SSN, and date of birth to verify your identity.
+If you moved in the past two years, you may also need to provide current and previous addresses.

-5. File an official report with the FTC and local law enforcement
+5. File an Official Report With the FTC

-An official identity theft report from the Federal Trade Commission (FTC) is an essential part of recovering from fraud, identity theft, or a data breach.
-Fill out the online form at IdentityTheft.gov to receive your FTC identity theft affidavit along with a personalized recovery plan.
+An official identity theft report from the Federal Trade Commission (FTC) can be helpful to recover from identity theft or a data breach.
+Fill out the online form at IdentityTheft.gov to receive your FTC Identity Theft Report and a personalized recovery plan.

-Reach out to the fraud department at any company where you know your identity or personal information was fraudulently used.
-Explain that you’ve been the victim of identity theft — and that any debts or accounts opened in your name need to be removed and wiped from your credit history.
+Immediately contact the fraud department of any company where your identity or personal information was misused.
+Explain that you’ve been the victim of identity theft — and that any debts or accounts opened in your name must be removed and wiped from your credit history.

 You may also need to contact government agencies where your identity was fraudulently used.
 For example: